How to Advertise a Small Business Locally

 You do not need a perfect website.
 You just need one that exists and clearly explains what you do.

-Use a website builder like Squarespace, GoDaddy, or Wix and get something live.
+Use a website builder like Squarespace to get something live.
 Do not overthink it.
 You can always improve it later.

 At a minimum, your website should include: